PSR794/CV-ALGOS/README.md

 * Pixels with intensity values higher than the high threshold values are considered to contribute to the edge and on the other hand the pixels with lesser intensity than the lower threshold are assigned zero.
 * The pixels falling between these two threshold values are then examined for their connectivity with the strong pixels.
 * Separate arrays are declared consisting the indexes of strong and moderate pixels and are returned along with modified image for hysterisis.
+* A suitable pair of thresolds is fruitful as picking the extremes will miss many edges while on the contrary if lower ends are used then unwanted edges are detected.

 ### HYSTERISIS
 * The final step is to recognize if the pixels with moderate intensity are to be considered as an edge or not.